godotengine/godot-docs/reference/gdscript.rst

 ^^^^^^^^^^^^^^^^^

 The class constructor, called on class instantiation, is named ``_init``.
-As mentioned earlier, rhe constructors of parent classes are called automatically when inheriting a class.
+As mentioned earlier, the constructors of parent classes are called automatically when inheriting a class.
 So there is usually no need to call ``._init()`` explicitly.

 If a parent constructor takes arguments, they are passed like this: